contractdesign/contractdesign.github.io/_posts/2022-11-29-digital-ocean-ansible.md

 title: Configuring a New Digital Ocean Instance with Ansible
 ---

 Newly created Digital Ocean instances only have a root account.
 It's good practice to create a regular user account which has sudoer privileges and to login with this account in place of the root account.
-This page gives instructions for setting up a cloud instances this way.
+This page gives instructions for setting up a cloud instance this way.

 ## Prerequisites
 Digital Ocean offers the option of accessing a remote host by password or by SSH.
 These instructions were written assuming the instances is accessed by SSH.

 ## Create a Digital Ocean Instance
-Create a new digital ocean instance in the web interface and  record its IP address in the inventory file, `hosts.txt`
+Create a new digital ocean instance in the web interface and  record its IP address in the inventory file, `hosts.txt` as below:

 ```
 [all:vars]